jindian/linux_note/linux_startup/kernel_init.md

 (gdb)
 ```

-the sixth one is `pci_reboot_init`, it walk through table `pci_reboot_dmi_table`, check if dmi of current system match one of the items in the table, if yes, set reboot type and reboot.
+`pci_reboot_init`, it walks through table `pci_reboot_dmi_table`, check if dmi of current system match one of the items in the table, if yes, set reboot type and reboot.

 ```pci_reboot_init
 pci_reboot_init () at arch/x86/kernel/reboot.c:485